EIDA/mediatorws/docs/installing/docker.rst

   # When running for the first time we will kickstart the harvesting for stationlite
   # This will automatically run in a daily cronjob
-  $ docker exec <container_name> python /var/www/mediatorws/eidangservices/stationlite/harvest/harvest.py sqlite:////var/www/mediatorws/db/stationlite.db
+  $ docker exec <container_name> source /var/www/stationlite/venv3/bin/activate && python /var/www/mediatorws/eidangservices/stationlite/harvest/harvest.py sqlite:////var/www/mediatorws/db/stationlite.db

-After that the Federator should work.
+Synchronization may take some time, but after its completion the Federator should be up and running.